mmontalbo/grim_rust/README.md

 ## Current Focus
 1. Replace the dialog/music/mouse/UI/menu pref/inventory scaffolds with stateful
-   bindings so Manny's Office menus and overlays operate without stalling.
+   bindings on top of the new coroutine scheduler so Manny's Office menus and overlays operate without stalling.
 2. Harden the legacy-Lua normaliser so additional constructs keep parsing under `full_moon`.
 3. Broaden the static simulator's subsystem coverage and regression